b-t-k/b-t-k.github.io/a-guide/a-guide.md

 I have Photoshop as a part of my working suite but [GIMP](https://www.gimp.org/) is a totally free and open source image editor that is pretty highly regarded.

+###Ebook Reader
+Of course it always good to have a stand alone ebook reader( i.e. a Kindle or a Kobo) to try out your projects on but a desktop one is easier (in  my opinion) to use when proofing.
+I generally use the built in Apple Books, but occasionally also use the Calibre ebook reader built into the excellent [Calibre e-book Management](https://calibre-ebook.com/) software.
+There are plenty of options out there.

 ## Get Started
 So.
 Time to start.
 First off you need to subscribe to the [Standard Ebooks Google Group](https://groups.google.com/g/standardebooks) which is where 99% of the communication back and forth happens.